chelseybeck/etl_solution/README.md

 ![Airflow DAG](./img/airflow_dag.png)
 # Contributing
 To contribute, clone this repo and create a feature branch from main.
-Push changes to dev and open a PR to main.
+Push changes to dev and open a PR from dev to main.
 ## Adding tasks to the DAG
 Add a task to the [trns_sensor_data.py](sensor_data_etl/trns_sensor_data.py) workflow.
 Example task: